In this series, I dig a little deeper into the meaning of psychological terms. his week’s term is psychopathy.

-We’ve all heard the term psychopath, but in popular culture it’s not always used accurately.
+We’ve all heard the term psychopath, but in popular culture, it’s not always used accurately.
 So what does it actually mean?
-Well, psychopathy is not a diagnosis in the DSM.
+Psychopathy isn’t actually a diagnosis in the DSM-5.
 The diagnosis that comes closest is antisocial personality disorder, but many people with antisocial personality disorder are not psychopaths.

-Arguably the most prominent psychopathy researcher is Canadian psychologist Dr. Robert Hare.
-The Hare Psychopathy Checklist is generally considered the authoritative measuring tool to assess for psychopathy.
-It involves an extensive review of an individual’s history, and evaluation for some of the following elements:
+Arguably the most prominent researcher in this field is Canadian psychologist Dr. Robert Hare.
+The Hare Psychopathy Checklist (PCL-R) is generally considered the authoritative measuring tool to assess for psychopathy.
+It involves an extensive review of an individual’s history and an evaluation for some of the following elements:

 - glibness: they’re very smooth talkers